AmanStarLitePro/TeleICU-Patient-Monitoring-System/README.md

 ### 🖼 Object Detection
 **Initialising Requirements**
 - High-performance computer with a powerful GPU.
-- Essential software: Python, OpenCV, YOLOv8, and other libraries for image and video processing.
+- Essential Python Libraries: Python, OpenCV, YOLOv8, and other libraries for image and video processing.
 - Robust storage solutions for managing large datasets.

 **Data Preparation**